bevsxyz/parallel-woamm/proposal/woa_proposal.md

 ## Strategy

-From the pseudo-code available under algorithm1, we can identify regions amenable for parallelization.
+From the pseudo-code available under Algorithm 1, we can identify regions amenable for parallelization.
 The outer while loop has to be sequential, and hence there is no scope for parallel execution.
 Our next bet would be the two inner `for` loops corresponding to the modified mutualism phase of SOS and WOA, respectively.
 However, there is one caveat if we choose to parallelize these regions.
 Both component optimization algorithms update the individuals with a random individual selected from the population.
 The probability that a randomly selected individual has already been updated increases from 0 for the first individual to 1 for the last individual in serial execution.
 If we parallelize the algorithm overlooking this issue, we will end up reducing the stochasticity of exploration.
 We will revisit the problem in the end.

-### Single Block Approach
+### The plan for a single block

 A single block will execute the whole algorithm with threads equal to the population size.
+A pseudo-code is available under Algorithm 2.

 1. Each thread will execute commands 1 to 4 in parallel.
 (Will store the population values in a shared array.
-2. Inside the while loop, all threads synchronize
-3. Each thread copies the shared array locally.  ( A modulo-based for loop is used to avoid bank conflicts.)
+2. Inside the while loop, all threads synchronize the shared array locally.  ( A modulo-based for loop is used to avoid bank conflicts.
+Another option is the Cuda shuffle all reduction for minimum)
-4. Then, each thread executes the local population array's optimization codes except that there would be a sync event before WOA.
+3. Then, each thread executes the local population array's optimization codes except that there would be a sync event before WOA.
-5. Finally, write the local array to a shared array, with the minimum value for each individual.
-6. Loop.
+4. Loop.
-7. After the while loop ends, the device will return the best solution to the host.
+5. After the while loop ends, the device will return the best solution to the host.

 \begin{algorithm}[H]
 \SetAlgoLined